 The Council must prepare a local plan which sets planning policies within the local authority area.
 Local plans must be prepared with the objective of contributing to the achievement of sustainable development.
 They must be positively prepared, justified, effective and consistent with national policy in accordance with the Planning and Compulsory Purchase Act 2004 (as amended) and the National Planning Policy Framework.

 The Council's Local Plan consists of two documents.
-Local Plan Part 1: Rushcliffe Core Strategy was adopted in December 2014 and forms part of the development plan.
+Local Plan Part 1: Rushcliffe Core Strategy was adopted in December 2014.
 Local Plan Part 2: Land and Planning Policies was adopted in October 2019.

 National Planning Policy Framework